EbookFoundation/capstone-projects/README.md

 Since not all projects will be pitched until September 10, I will not accept a proposal PR until September 11.
 But please do not wait until September 10 to start a pull request even if your team is incomplete or you're still deciding - I will comment on PRs with the goal of improving them, and you can close the PR to withdraw the proposal through September 10.
 If there are competing proposals, I will give preference to the best developed proposal.

+I expect to meet with teams weekly - I usually use Google Hangouts.
+I think it's important to meet the team in person at least once, preferably multiple times over the course of a the school year.

 ## 2017-2018

 The two project completed were